framework-for/cypress/README.md

 You can instead iterate on the data structure and stub requests in Cypress before your server is even built.

-## Videos / Screenshots

-When you tell Cypress to run headlessly, either locally or in CI we will automatically record a video.
-When tests fail, we'll automatically take a screenshot (or when you've manually told us to).

-After you setup your project to record on our Dashboard, we'll automatically upload these artifacts and host them for you.

-We also automatically record things like `stdout` and give you easy access to specific test failures, stack traces, screenshots, and the ability to play videos from the start of the failing test.

 ## Trade Offs

 - One superdomain per test